 List of Makeup Tricks

-If you don’t usually wear a lot of makeup consider a few tweaks to pull yourself together.
+If you don’t usually wear a lot of makeup, consider a few tweaks to pull yourself together.
 You may want to bring out your eyes with a little mascara and a dab of tinted lip balm.
 A little bit of blush will bring color to your face.

-However, if your colleagues are used to seeing you with polished makeup and you’re short on time, prioritize what will make you look most put together.
+However, if your colleagues are used to seeing you with polished makeup, and you’re short on time, prioritize what will make you look most put together.
 Moisturize your skin with a tinted moisturizer and use a concealer to cover under-eye circles.
 Groom your eyebrows with a clear eyebrow gel.
-Or, if you have blonde eyebrows, be sure to fill them in with brow pencil or gel.
+Or, if you have blonde eyebrows, be sure to fill them in with a brow pencil or gel.

 Furthermore, add eyeliner to the top of your lids and a neutral eye shadow to put everything together.
 Finally, put on your favorite lipstick.
-Bolder colors will make you look more put together while neutral shades are great if you’re short on time.
+Bolder colors will make you look more put together, while neutral shades are great if you’re short on time.

 When you’re on the Zoom call, one of the most important things you can do to leave a great impression is to stay present.
-Instead of looking at your screen, be sure to focus on the camera lens so that you look like you’re speaking directly to your colleagues at eye-level.
+Instead of looking at your screen, be sure to focus on the camera lens so that you look like you’re speaking directly to your colleagues at eye level.